5-Ingredient Peanut Chocolate Date Bark

 • Smooth peanut butter.
 A creamy and nutty layer that complements the dates perfectly.
 Look for peanut butter with minimal ingredients—just peanuts and salt.
 A drippy style with a higher oil content can be easier to spread.

 • Dark chocolate.
-Opt for a 70% cocoa solid dark chocolate bar with a slight bitterness.
-The bitterness complements the natural sweetness of the dates like a dream!
+Opt for a 70% cocoa solid dark chocolate bar with a slight bitterness—it complements the natural sweetness of the dates like a dream!

 • Coconut oil.
 A touch of coconut oil added to melted chocolate serves a dual purpose.
-It slightly thins the chocolate, making it easier to spread, and helps achieve a smooth and glossy finish when hardened.
+It thins the chocolate, making it easier to spread, and also gives it a smooth glossy finish when hardened.

-If your Medjool dates are on the smaller side you may want to tweak the amount of nut butter, peanut and chocolate you use – or just add a few more dates into the mix.
+If your Medjool dates are on the smaller side you may want to use a little less nut butter, peanuts and chocolate—or just add a few more dates into the mix.

 Step-by-Step: Homemade Chocolate Bark